mautrix/docs/bridges/src/go/imessage/setup.md

    then need to restart the synapse server.
 Remember to restart it every time the registration file is regenerated.
 7. Run the bridge with `./mautrix-imessage`.
+8. If/when the bridge fails to initialize the iMessage connector with the `operation not permitted` error, go to System Preferences -> Security & Privacy -> Privacy -> Full Disk Access and grant access to the terminal you're running the bridge in.